-Upon completion of the course, students will have knowledge of:
+On completion of this course, students will have knowledge of:

-Innovation idea generation and selection in firms and the possibilities of involving consumers in these processes;
+- Innovation idea generation, the selection in firms and the possibilities of involving consumers (eg, co-creation, crowdsourcing) in these processes;

-Diffusion of a new product or service among consumers;
+- Diffusion of new products or services to consumers;

-Apply acquired theoretical knowledge to real-life business problems within the domain of marketing and innovation;
+- Apply acquired theoretical knowledge to real-life business problems in the field of marketing and innovation;

 Required prerequisite knowledge

-Students failing the portfolio evaluation will be granted the opportunity of taking a deferred exam.
-This exam will take the form of new written individual assignments
+Students failing the portfolio evaluation will be given the opportunity to take a deferred exam.
+This exam will take the form of new written individual assignments.

 Method of work

 Lectures, group work, and independent study.
-The estimated distribution of ECTS work hours are as follows:
+The estimated distribution of ECTS hours are as follows: